Doxuno

 INTELLECTUAL PROPERTY

-All work product, deliverables, inventions, and materials created by the Contractor in connection with the Services (the "Work Product") shall be the sole and exclusive property of the Client.
-The Contractor hereby irrevocably assigns to the Client all right, title, and interest in and to the Work Product, including all intellectual property rights therein, effective upon creation and pursuant to the Copyright Act (R.S.C., 1985, c.
-C-42).
-The Contractor shall execute any documents reasonably requested by the Client to confirm or perfect such assignment.
-To the extent permitted by the Copyright Act (Canada), the Contractor hereby irrevocably waives all moral rights in the Work Product in favour of the Client and its successors and assigns.
+All work product, deliverables, inventions and materials created by the Contractor in connection with the Services (the "Work Product") are the sole and exclusive property of the Client.
+The Contractor irrevocably assigns to the Client all right, title and interest in the Work Product, including all intellectual-property rights, effective on creation, in accordance with the Copyright Act (Canada), R.S.C.
+1985, c.
+C-42, and shall execute any documents the Client reasonably requests to perfect that assignment.
+To the extent permitted by the Copyright Act, the Contractor irrevocably waives its moral rights in the Work Product in favour of the Client and its successors and assigns (moral rights cannot be assigned, only waived).
+The Contractor retains ownership of any pre-existing materials, tools, libraries and know-how it owned before, or develops independently of, this engagement ("Background IP"); to the extent Background IP is incorporated into the Work Product, the Contractor grants the Client a perpetual, royalty-free licence to use it as part of the Work Product.

 6.